 REGION 7 ESC ANNOUNCES REGIONAL SUPERINTENDENT OF THE YEAR

-KILGORE--Region 7 Education Service Center is pleased to announce that Dr. Glenn Hambrick, Superintendent of Carthage ISD, has been named the 2012 Region 7 Superintendent of the Year (SOTY).
-Hambrick will represent Region 7 as its nominee for the 2012 Texas Association of School Boards (TASB) Texas Superintendent of the Year.
+KILGORE--Region 7 Education Service Center is pleased to announce that Mrs. Mary Ann Whiteker, Superintendent of Hudson ISD, has been named the 2013 Region 7 Superintendent of the Year (SOTY).
+Whiteker will represent Region 7 as its nominee for the 2013 Texas Association of School Boards (TASB) Texas Superintendent of the Year.

 Each year candidates are chosen for strong leadership skills, dedication to improving the quality of education in their school districts, commitment to public support and involvement in education, and the ability to build good employee relations among teachers and staff members.
 Candidates are nominated by their respective school board, but respective school board members are not allowed to be on the panel of judges.
 A panel of judges consisting of regional school board members and TASB representatives select the winner on the basis of his/her responses to a series of essay questions.
-Each regional winner’s application will be sent to the 2012 TASA/TASB Annual Convention where the state winner will be announced on September 28, 2012.
+Each regional winner’s application will be sent to the 2013 TASA/TASB Annual Convention where the state winner will be announced.